xikaos/xikaos/README.md

 Passionate about software and the impact it has in our lives.
 Currently working for Dextra.

 ## What am I doing?
-* Building web applications using Laravel and Vue for my current employer.
+* Building web applications using Yii for my current employer.
 * Studying Laravel, Vue, Clean Code/Architecture, best practices and application security.
 * Taking care of my bonsai collection, cooking, playing some games and music.